 I pressed the base into a tart tin making sure to pack it as tightly as I could and also cover the sides.
 I decided to use my rectangular tin as I love the elegant look of a tart this shape.

 I baked the base on 180C/350F/Gas Mark 4 for 15 minutes, I left it to cool.
-Do put it on a baking tray when in the oven as some of the coconut oil will leak out.
+Put it on a baking tray when in the oven as some of the coconut oil can leak out.

 I made the filling by warming 270ml coconut cream, 1 tsp ground cardamom and a pinch of salt until just simmering.
 I then left it to thicken for 10 minutes with a lid on the pan.